 This book is about, Mia Hall her life, loss, music, family, love and how one decision or choice can alter the course of her life forever.
 It’s stunningly beautiful and one I’ll definitely be going back to.

 <3 ‘The Kite Runner’ by Khaled Hosseini <3

 Explores the themes of friendship, redemption, guilt, religion, betrayal, inequality under social and political protest writing.
 I have so much to discuss about this book that there is just no way I can write it all here.
 In brief its a coming of age story for Amir (the main character.)

 <3 ‘On The Other Side’ by Carrie Hope Fletcher <3

-This book it beautifully brimming with magical realisim and romance… and subsequentely the life lead by Evie Snow.
+This book it beautifully brimming with magical realism and romance… and subsequently the life lead by Evie Snow.

 A quote from the inside sleeve sums it up perfectly without giving too much away: “your soul is too heavy to pass through this door; Leave the weight of the world in the world from before.”

 & last but not least: <3 ‘A Game of Thrones’ by George R.R.
 Martin <3